 In July 2018, HTC announced layoffs of 1,500 employees (about 22%) from its workforce.
 Days later, the company announced a 68% drop in sales in June 2018, year-over-year, to $72 million USD ($2.23 billion NTD).

-Nokia (technically, HMD Global) is another company that announced plans to release a Qualcomm-powered 5G phone in 2019, but there have been no further developments since that announcement.
+Nokia (technically, HMD Global) is another company that announced plans to release a Qualcomm-powered 5G phone in 2019, though CNET reports that Nokia's first 5G phones are unlikely to arrive until 2020.

 The OnePlus 6 and 6T support Gigabit LTE, allowing those phones to take full advantage of upgrades in existing LTE networks.